COGS18/COGS18.github.io/_build/materials/07-Loops.md

 ## `continue`

 <div class="alert alert-success">
-`continue` is a special operator to jump ahead to the next iteration of a loop.
+<code>continue</code> is a special operator to jump ahead to the next iteration of a loop.
 </div>

 ### `continue` examples